jagregory/abrash-black-book/src/chapter-48.md

 ;       unsigned int DestPageBase, int SourceBitmapWidth, ;       int DestBitmapWidth);

 SC_INDEX        equ     03c4h           ;Sequence Controller Index register port MAP_MASK        equ     02h             ;index in SC of Map Mask register GC_INDEX        equ     03ceh           ;Graphics Controller Index register port BIT_MASK        equ     08h             ;index in GC of Bit Mask register SCREEN_SEG      equ     0a000h          ;segment of display memory in Mode X

 parms   struc
-              dw  2 dup (?) ;pushed BP and return address SourceStartX  dw  ?         ;X coordinate of upper-left corner of source SourceStartY  dw  ?         ;Y coordinate of upper-left corner of source SourceEndX    dw  ?         ;X coordinate of lower-right corner of source ; (the row at SourceEndX is not copied) SourceEndY    dw  ?         ;Y coordinate of lower-right corner of source ; (the column at SourceEndY is not copied) DestStartX    dw  ?         ;X coordinate of upper-left corner of dest DestStartY    dw  ?         ;Y coordinate of upper-left corner of dest SourcePageBase dw ?         ;base offset in display memory of page in ; which source resides DestPageBase  dw  ?         ;base offset in display memory of page in ; which dest resides SourceBitmapWidth  dw   ?   ;# of pixels across source bitmap ; (must be a multiple of 4) DestBitmapWidth    dw   ?   ;# of pixels across dest bitmap ; (must be a multiple of 4) parms   ends
+                dw      2 dup (?)       ;pushed BP and return address SourceStartX    dw      ?               ;X coordinate of upper left corner of source SourceStartY    dw      ?               ;Y coordinate of upper left corner of source SourceEndX      dw      ?               ;X coordinate of lower right corner of source ; (the row at SourceEndX is not copied) SourceEndY      dw      ?               ;Y coordinate of lower right corner of source ; (the column at SourceEndY is not copied) DestStartX      dw      ?               ;X coordinate of upper left corner of dest DestStartY      dw      ?               ;Y coordinate of upper left corner of dest SourcePageBase  dw      ?               ;base offset in display memory of page in ; which source resides DestPageBase    dw      ?               ;base offset in display memory of page in ; which dest resides SourceBitmapWidth dw    ?               ;# of pixels across source bitmap ; (must be a multiple of 4) DestBitmapWidth   dw    ?               ;# of pixels across dest bitmap ; (must be a multiple of 4) parms   ends

 SourceNextScanOffset equ -2             ;local storage for distance from end of
-                            ; one source scan line to start of next DestNextScanOffset   equ -4 ;local storage for distance from end of ; one dest scan line to start of next RectAddrWidth     equ -6    ;local storage for address width of rectangle Height       equ -8;local storage for height of rectangle STACK_FRAME_SIZE     equ  8
+                                        ; one source scan line to start of next DestNextScanOffset   equ -4             ;local storage for distance from end of ; one dest scan line to start of next RectAddrWidth        equ -6             ;local storage for address width of rectangle Height               equ -8             ;local storage for height of rectangle STACK_FRAME_SIZE     equ  8

         .model  small